fabriond/Random-C-Stuff/README.md

 # Random C++ Stuff
-This repository is just a bunch of my c++
+This repository is just a bunch of my c++ implementations